callumbwhyte/umbraco-image-cropper-extensions/README.md

 ### Installation

-Image Cropper Extensions is available from Our Umbraco, NuGet, or as a manual download directly from GitHub.
+Image Cropper Extensions is available from NuGet, or as a manual download directly from GitHub.

-#### Our Umbraco repository

-You can find a downloadable package on the [Our Umbraco](https://our.umbraco.com/packages/developer-tools/image-cropper-extensions/) site.

 #### NuGet package repository